PowerShell-Magazine/site/content/english/post/2014-06-23-dynamic-parameters-in-c-cmdlets.md

 The best thing about using C# or PowerShell is that the code is &#8216;almost&#8217; good enough to copy and paste from one to the other.
 You do have to make changes to the declarations and variable names but otherwise it follows the same layout and logic flow.
 If you compare the above code to our previous base script, you will see that they just about mirror each other.

-** Note:** You must compile the Class Library before you can use it.
+> You must compile the Class Library before you can use it.
 You do this by pressing F7 or use the Build Solution from the Build menu.
+>

 Here is the output from our new C# ELS system which matches our previous PowerShell ELS system: